baezortega/mutree/README.md

 * A version of the tree showing only the recurrent mutations in the branches where they occur.

-The output tree files can be opened with using [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) (although they may be compatible with other tools).
+The output tree files can be visualized with using [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) (although they may be compatible with other tools).

 Muttree has been tested on an Ubuntu 14.04.4 system, and it should behave well in any Linux distribution.
 It has not been tested on Mac or Windows systems, but it might work with an appropriate bash shell.